awsdocs/aws-parallelcluster-user-guide/doc_source/cluster-definition.md

 ## `disable_hyperthreading`<a name="disable-hyperthreading"></a>

 Disables hyperthreading on the master and compute nodes\.
 Not all instance types can disable hyperthreading\.
-For a list of instance types that support disabling hyperthreading, see [CPU Cores and Threads Per CPU Core Per Instance Type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-optimize-cpu.html#cpu-options-supported-instances-values) in the *Amazon EC2 User Guide for Linux Instances*\.
+For a list of instance types that support disabling hyperthreading, see [CPU cores and threads per CPU core per instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-optimize-cpu.html#cpu-options-supported-instances-values) in the *Amazon EC2 User Guide for Linux Instances*\.

 ```
 disable_hyperthreading = true
 ```

 **Note**
-Support for `disable_hyperthreading` was added in AWS ParallelCluster 2\.5\.0\.
+Support for [`disable_hyperthreading`](#disable-hyperthreading) was added in AWS ParallelCluster 2\.5\.0\.

 [Update policy: If this setting is changed, the update is not allowed.](using-pcluster-update.md#update-policy-fail)